-Six decades after her brush with the man-hunting xenomorph, Ripley (Sigourney Weaver) is found in space by a salvage ship.
+Six decades after her brush with the man-hunting xenomorph, the hypersleeping Ripley (Sigourney Weaver) is found in space by a salvage ship.
 To her horror she learns that a human colony has been founded on the same planet where the alien was first encountered... and all contact has been lost.
 Time for Ripley to lock and load with Michael Biehn's gung-ho platoon of space marines.
-Where the original dripped with suspense, James Cameron's sequel blazes with unrelenting, sense-battering action.
-Rise and shine, people, for one of the most breath-taking sequels ever.
+Where Ridley Scott's original dripped with suspense, James Cameron's sequel blazes with unrelenting, sense-battering action.
+Rise and shine, people, for one of the most breathtaking sequels ever.

 Talk about a cliff-hanger!
 Outrageous yet sustained tension from the original Alien (Ridley Scott's 1979 science-fiction classic) is satisfied in this sequel.

 Ripley (Weaver) is a survivor of the Nostromo spaceship disaster from Ridley Scott's original, and is discovered in hyper-sleep half a century later by a salvage ship.

 She is taken back to Earth and discovers that a human colony was founded on the same planet where the aliens were first found.

 She is then sent back to the planet along with a team of Space Marines determined to destroy the alien menace forever.

 When they reach the deadly planet, they find a little girl who is the only surviving colonist.